 What images flash in your mind when you think about Agra?
-When I was a little girl, my knowledge of Agra was restricted only up to Taj Mahal & Agra ka petha, and it is fully justified.
+When I was a little girl, my knowledge of Agra was restricted only up to the Taj Mahal & Agra ka petha, and it is fully justified.
 But when I got the chance to visit the actual Agra, I was completely delighted.
-The lanes of Agra hold so much excitement for me, I never thought before.
+The lanes of Agra hold so much excitement for me, that I never thought of before.
 The street foods of Agra are gastronomic.
 The lanes are filled with exotic dishes that brought you back to life.
 Trust me you won’t regret spending some of your penny to taste the local delicacies.
-Here is the list of Top 15 cuisines to taste in Agra.
+Here is the list of the Top 15 cuisines to taste in Agra.

 Before going to see what delicacies, Agra has to offer you, let’s have a quick recap of the history of Agra’s food.